MyCoderAI/n8n-nodes-claude-agent/DEPLOYMENT.md

    ```

 4. **Verify Publication:**
-   - Check your package at: https://www.npmjs.com/package/n8n-nodes-claude-agent
+   - Check your package at: https://www.npmjs.com/package/@coderai/n8n-nodes-claude-agent
-   - It may take a few minutes to appear
+   - ✅ **PUBLISHED**: The package is live at v0.1.0!

 ### Important Notes